adityakmehrotra/Monopoly/README.md

 ## Overview

 The Monopoly Project is a fully playable cloud-based Monopoly game hosted on an AWS EC2 instance.
 The frontend is developed using React and TypeScript, offering an interactive and responsive user experience.
-The backend, engineered with Go, supports gameplay mechanics, property management, and multiplayer functionalities, ensuring a robust and engaging platform for classic Monopoly enthusiasts.
+The backend, engineered with Go, supports gameplay mechanics, property management, and multiplayer functionalities, ensuring an engaging platform for the Monopoly game, created by Hasbro.

 ## Features